 Controlling blood sugar through diet, oral medications, or insulin is the main treatment.
 Regular screening for complications is also required.

 Your primary care provider can diagnose diabetes, prediabetes, and gestational diabetes through blood tests.
 The blood tests show if your blood glucose, also called blood sugar, is too high.
 Testing equipment that you can buy over the counter, such as a blood glucose meter, cannot diagnose diabetes.
 Testing at your doctor’s office allows health care professionals to find diabetes sooner and work with you to manage diabetes and prevent complications.
-After you receive your diagnosis, you’ll need close medical follow-up until your blood sugar levels stabilize.
+After you receive your diagnosis, your primary care provider may refer you to an endocrinologist, a physician whose specializes in diabetes and endocrine disorders.
+You will need close medical follow-up to stabilize your blood sugar levels.
 If you are suffering from any of the above symptoms, book your appointment online to schedule a visit with a CareMount Medical primary care provider.